gruntjs/grunt-contrib-uglify/README.md

 Turns on beautification of the generated source code.
 An `Object` will be merged and passed with the options sent to `UglifyJS.OutputStream()`.

 #### sourceMap
-Type: `String`
+Type: `String`  `Function`
 Default: `undefined`

 Specify the location to output the source map.
+If a function is provided, the uglify destination is passed as the argument and the return value will be used as the sourceMap name.

 #### sourceMapRoot
 Type: `String`